kpoppel/homeassistant-novafos/README.md

 Unfortunately Novafos and KMD "Easy-Energy" does not care anything about secure machine-usable access to their customer's data, except through their own services, like the website, and the proprietary Watts app.

-The extension used to be able to login using OICD (which is prett safe, right), or email/password combination, but through the introduction of reCAPTCHA, this is no longer possible to automate.
+The extension used to be able to login using OICD (which is pretty safe, right), or email/password combination, but through the introduction of reCAPTCHA, this is no longer possible to automate.
 This is the reason the extension relies on a human login, after which the rest can be automated.